spell-music/csound-expression/tutorial/chapters/appendix/CsoundInstro.markdown

 It helps you to define synthesizers and make some music with them.
 Csound was born in 1985 (a bit older than Haskell) at MIT by Barry Vercoe.
 It's widely used in the academia.
 It has a long history.
-So with Csound we get a lot of music dsp-algorithms ready to be used.
+So with Csound we get a lot of music DSP-algorithms ready to be used.
 It's written in C.
 So it's very efficient.
 It's driven by text, so we can generate it.
 Csound's community is very friendly (what a coincidence!).
 Csound is very well documented.